Responding to and reporting safeguarding incidents/concerns of abuse

 - Do not take actions that would put your own safety at risk

-Once the incident is under control, ensure it is reported to parkrun HQ via the Critical Incident Line (country by country details for this can be found here) and create an incident report via webFMS, remembering to record as much information as possible
+Once the incident is under control, ensure it is reported to parkrun HQ via the Critical Incident Line (country by country details for this can be found here) and create an incident report via webFMS or EMS, remembering to record as much information as possible